What is Myopia?

 It's well known that myopia is a widespread vision problem in East Asian countries and has been for some time.
 Over 80% of teenagers and young adults in Hong Kong, China, Taiwan, Korea and Singapore are near-sighted, with some countries now exceeding 90%.

-But there's a dramatic increase in myopia happening around the world.
-That includes Australia, the United States and Europe.
-The number of young people with myopia outside of Asia have doubled in just one generation, and increasing.
+But there's a dramatic increase in myopia happening around the world, including Australia, the United States and Europe.
+The number of young people with myopia outside of Asia have doubled in just one generation, and continues to increase.

-It's interested to see, as illustrated in the graph below, that myopia around the world in 30 years is in an increasing trend.
+It's interesting to see, as illustrated in the graph below, that myopia around the world in 30 years is in an increasing trend.
 With rising population density and urbanisation in most countries, the rise of myopia in Singapore is predicted to follow a similar course.
-Children and teenagers wearing glasses for near-sightedness in Singapore will become the norm, rather than the exception.
+Children and teenagers wearing control spectacles or lenses to treat near-sightedness in Singapore will become the norm, rather than the exception.

 "The prevalence of myopia and high myopia is increasing globally at an alarming rate, with significant increases in the risks for vision impairment from pathological conditions associated with high myopia, including retinal damage, cataract and glaucoma."